kartik0406/StayFit/README.md

 1. Download the Zip or clone the repository using command : - git clone  https://github.com/Srish-tii/StayFit.git
 2. Now extract and open the folder.
 3. Now open the folder with terminal.
-4. To run ML/DL models, create a python virtual env in anaconda prompt and install: scikit-learn, Tensorflow, Pandas, Numpy, NLTK, Jupyter Notebook via pip install or conda
-install.
-Launch the notebook and run and train the models!
+4. To run ML/DL models, create a python virtual env in anaconda prompt and install: scikit-learn, Tensorflow, Pandas, Numpy, NLTK, Jupyter Notebook via pip install or conda install.
+Launch the notebook and run and train the models.
 6. Run commands: npm install nodemon app.js
 7. The server started locally at the port shown on terminal.
 8. Launch any browser window and search https://localhost:2500.